gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/mid-term summary.md

  * On a log-log plot, power laws give a straight line with slope c.
  * logy = logk + c logx

-## power laws
+## Power laws example
  * Population of U.S. states
  * Book sales at Amazon.com
  * Node degrees in the web graph
- * Frequency of accesses to web pages
-   example1: the access counts on Wikipedia pages, with s approximately equal to 0.3
-  * Words in the English language for instance, in Shakespeare’s play Hamlet with s approximately 0.5
-  * Sizes of settlements
-  * Income distributions among individuals
 * Size of earthquakes

-  * Notes in musical performances
+## 一句话

-## distribution of frequency of different words and the growth of vocabulary size
-  factors affect the performance of information retrieval and can be used to select appropriate term weights and other aspects of an IR system.
+Distribution of frequency of different words and the growth of vocabulary size factors affect the performance of information retrieval and can be used to select appropriate term weights and other aspects of an IR system.

 ## Heavy tailed distribution
  * A few words are very common.